sterchelen/sensum/README.md

 ## api documentation
 ### Analysis
 ----
   Returns json data about the sentimental analysis.
-The response array will be the same length as the sentences one;
+The response array length is equal to the sentences one;

 * **URL**